JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-As you see, to write this logic, we need a lot of `if else` statements.
+As you can see, to write this logic, we need a lot of `if else` statements.

 Instead, we can rewrite this logic using a `switch` statement: